 Details:

-Many students are required to study a foreign language at some point in their academic career.
+Think about it—many students are required to study a foreign language at some point in their academic career.
 So how do you decide which foreign language to choose?
 Will it be Spanish or German?
 Mandarin or Cantonese?
 Or maybe even Swahili?

 Choosing the right programming language for your child is similar.
 Here are some of the ways you can go about it!